 Part Description: 000A3760 - MicroVent 1

-A ventilator capable of providing ventilatory support for the smallest animals you are capable of intubating.
+A ventilator equipped to provide ventilatory support for the smallest animals you are capable of intubating.

 If you don't think you can intubate mice, just look into our Rodent WorkStand

 .
 The WorkStand holds the animal in a stable, position that is comfortable for your technician.
 The intubation packs, a Rat Pack

 , hold everything you need to directly visualize and quickly intubate with a minimum amount of trauma.
 A short instructional video

 is also provided along with numerous still photos for clarification of the procedure.

 The MicroVent 1 is a dual mode ventilator.
 It will operate to deliver standard intermittent positive pressure ventilation (IPPV) or it will operate to deliver high frequency oscillatory ventilation (HFOV).
 The entire breathing system has a volume of less than 1cc.
 There are just four parameters to control, Oxygen flow, Frequency (breaths per minute), Amplitude (tidal volume) and Mean Airway Pressure (Mean Paw).